ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 The Adaptive DNS Discovery (ADD) Working Group is chartered to define mechanisms that allow clients to automatically discover and select encrypted DNS resolvers in a wide variety of network environments.
-This document describes one common use case, namely that of clients that connect to a network but where they cannot securely authenticate the identity of that network.
+This document describes one common use case, namely that of clients that connect to a network but where they cannot securely authenticate that network.
 Whether the network required credentials before the client was permitted to join is irrelevant; the client still cannot be sure that it has connected to the network it was expecting.